-Also called sprue or gluten intolerance, an inherited, autoimmune disease in which the lining of the small intestine is damaged from eating gluten and other proteins found in wheat, barley, rye, and possibly oats.
+Celiac disease, also called sprue or gluten intolerance, is an inherited, autoimmune disease in which the lining of the small intestine is damaged from eating gluten and other proteins found in wheat, barley, rye, and possibly oats.

 Causes of celiac diseaseThe exact cause of celiac disease is unknown.
 The intestines contain projections, called villi, that absorb nutrients.
 In undiagnosed or untreated celiac disease, these villi become flattened, affecting the ability to absorb nutrients properly.

 The disease can develop at any point in life, from infancy to late adulthood.
 Those with a family member with celiac disease are at greater risk for developing the disease.
 The disorder is most common in Caucasians and those of European ancestry.
 Women are affected more commonly than men.

 Numerous diseases and conditions are associated with celiac disease, including:

 Symptoms of celiac diseaseThe symptoms of celiac disease can vary significantly from person to person.
 This is part of the reason the diagnosis is frequently delayed.
 For example, one person may have constipation, a second may have diarrhea, and a third may have no irregularity in stools.